Information for real estate agents

-For written advice on applications before 2004, you can request a Planning and Development Certificate for a fee.
+For information on applications, including those lodged prior to 1 January 2004, you can request a Planning and Development Certificate.

-You can access information about Brisbane wards and suburbs that is useful to market properties and help your clients make better informed investment decisions.
+Information about Brisbane wards and suburbs may be useful to market properties.
 These customised census profiles are available via an easy to use online tool.

 Premises for new real estate business

-If you are setting up a real estate use, this is defined as an ’office’ use under City Plan.
+If you are setting up a real estate business, this is defined as an ’office’ under City Plan.
 Find out what approvals are required for an office.